ICE Raids Texas Technology Company, Arrests 280 On Immigration Violations

 What's next for the arrested employees

-The workers arrested on Wednesday will first be interviewed by ICE, who will make note of "humanitarian situations" such as medical needs, or if a worker is the sole caretaker of another person such as a child.
+The workers arrested on Wednesday will first be interviewed by ICE, which will make note of "humanitarian situations" such as medical needs or whether a worker is the sole caretaker of another person such as a child.

 Based on those interviews, ICE will decide who remains in immediate custody and who can be considered for temporary humanitarian release.